Model Extraction Attacks on Graph Neural Networks: Taxonomy and Realization: Introduction

 \section{Introduction}

-Graph data are ubiquitously used in many applications ,e.g., social media, document collections, and rating networks~\cite{KlicperaBG19,GilmerSRVD17,jagielski20,WuT0WXT19,HamiltonYL17,KipfW17,KhalilDZDS17}.
-A graph with wealthy information often contains a group of attributed nodes and a set of edges.
-The nodes represent the instances with their features, while the edges represent the relationships among them.
-One of the prevalent tasks on processing the graph data is node classification.
-It aims at predicting the labels of the nodes based on their attributes, connectivity, and other connected nodes.
-For example, the type of users (nodes) in a social media can be inferred based on their personal profiles (attributes) and friendships (connectivity and other nodes).
-Among others, graph neural networks (GNNs), as graph-based machine learning models, have been widely deployed and offered state-of-the-art performance in the node classification tasks~\cite{KlicperaBG19,GilmerSRVD17,DefferrardBV16,KipfW17,Pham0PV17}.

-While achieving high performance, the GNN models are also costly during the data gathering and training periods.
-For example, collecting biological data in a wet laboratory requires a large amount of resources and time~\cite{zitnik18}.
-Consequently, a well-trained GNN model is valuable and often considered as intellectual property of its owner.
-Catering the demands, lots of AI platforms, e.g., Amazon SageMaker and Google Cloud AutoML, provide privatization deployments for the model owners to sell their models with the license fee.
-Such commercialization draws much attention to the security of the models.
+Graph data are ubiquitously used in many applications, e.g., social media, document collections, and rating networks~\cite{KlicperaBG19,jagielski20}.
+To substantially analyse the graphs, graph neural networks (GNNs), as graph-based machine learning (ML) models, have been increasingly explored and offered state-of-the-art performance~\cite{KlicperaBG19, wan2021contrastive, zhuneurips2020, GilmerSRVD17}.
+As known, a well-trained machine model is costly during the data gathering, training period, and is often considered as the intellectual property of its owner~\cite{zitnik18}.
+To cater for the demands, cloud/AI platforms, e.g., Amazon SageMaker and Google Cloud AutoML, provide privatisation deployments for model owners to sell their models with a licensing fee~\cite{simon_2019}.
+Besides, GNN models used for e-commerce recommendation~\cite{NiuLLXSDC20} also provide public API to vast customers.
+On the other hand, such commercialisation draws much attention to the security of the models.